 If you want to use the seed heads in dried arrangements, harvest them as soon as they start to turn tan.
 If you wait too long as I did, the dried flowers will shatter, spraying seeds all over your garden.
-Finish drying them somewhere dark and well-ventilated.
+Tie them in bunches and finish drying them somewhere dark and well-ventilated.

 How to Grow Northern Sea Oats

 Northern sea oats will grow in both full sun and partial shade making it a great candidate for anyone whose yard includes mature trees that shade different parts of the yard throughout the day.
 You can even plant them under the trees.
 Once established, northern sea oats grown in the shade are drought tolerant so they won’t mind competition for water from the tree roots.

 If you prefer to grow yours in full sun, be sure to keep them watered.
 Don’t let them dry out.
 The plants will also be shorter and the leaves lighter in color than plants that are grown in the shade.